GaiaViz/docs/3. Managing a datascape projects/Introduction to datascapes.md

 {:toc}

 1. what is a datascape
-2. designing a datascape
+	1. components
-3. create a datascape
+	2. features
-4. features
+2. import/open a datascape
-5. import a datascape
+3. creating datascapes (manually from interface, from files, or programmatically)

-A datascape is as much the visual environment where you interact with your data as it is the data and media files composing it.
-A single node file is already a datascape.
+4. designing a datascape (workflow)

-# Datascape components and complexity
+# What is a datascape: components and complexity

-- basic
+A datascape is the visual environment where you interact with your data as it is the data and media files composing it.

-- advanced
+In its most basic form, a datascape only requires a single node file.
+But it also will use a tag file to manage the tags in the scene, images, 3D objects.

 What is a datascape :
 - 3D objects and models
 	- primitives geometries
 - data in csv format
 - images textures
 - tags files

 Minimum viable datascape: a node file is all it takes to display

-# Supported file formats
+## Supported file formats

 GaiaViz will load the following formats:
 - Image files: `tiff`,`jpg`,`png`